^

 • the appearance of flatulence, intestinal dysfunction;

-• gastroesophageal type of bleeding varicose veins;
+• gastroesophageal type bleeding from varicose veins;

-• engorgement of the mammary glands (the phenomenon of gynecomastia).
+• engorgement of the mammary glands (gynecomastia).

-The liver in the human body performs the function of detoxification by means of intensive blood circulation (throughput per minute - over one and a half liters), which explains the frequency of development of mets in the organ.
+The liver in the human body performs the function of detoxification by means of intensive blood circulation (throughput per minute is over one and a half liters), which explains the frequency of development of mets in the organ.

 Lung cancer and bone metastases

-• severe soreness;
+• severe pain;

 • deformation of bone structures and pathological fractures;

-• hypercalcemia (calcium supersaturation of plasma).
+• hypercalcemia (oversaturation of plasma calcium).

-Lung cancer and metastasis in the spine
+Lung cancer and metastases to the spine

 Metastases in the liver and lungs